panosleontsinis/Palestine-Project-Draft/README.md

 # Aesthetics
-The YouTube video produces provides a monotone throughout in order to maintain the seriousness and highlight the significance of the content covered. the target audience would prefer a relaxing and simplistic aesthetic throughout the video.
+The YouTube video provides a monotone throughout to maintain the seriousness and highlight the significance of the content covered. the target audience would prefer a relaxing and simplistic aesthetic throughout the video.

 Youtube channel:
 https://www.youtube.com/@israelpalestineprojectt